 Panoramic views of Hong Kong at the top

-By the time you reach the top, there might be others at the top waiting for the sunset too.
-Since the Red Incense Burner Summitis a popular spot for watching the sunset, many locals and visitors will come up about 30 minutes before the sunset.
+By the time you reach the top, there might be others waiting for the sunset too.
+Since the Red Incense Burner Summit is a popular spot for watching the sunset, many locals and visitors will come up about 30 minutes before the sunset.

 I suggest going up to the top 20 minutes before sunset, so you are not there too early waiting for the sun to set and not too late and not be able to find a good spot.

-At the top of the hill, there is a triangulation station and many big boulders and rocks.
-Look for a spot where you can sit back and relax and wait for the sun to set.
+At the top of the hill is a triangulation station and many big boulders and rocks.
+Look for a spot where you can sit back, relax, and wait for the sun to set.

 And while you are waiting, take in the views!
 The panoramic view of Hong Kong from Braemar Hill is quite impressive!

-You can see Tai Hang, Causeway Bay, Wan Chai, Central and the mountain range behind all the skyscrapers when you look west.
+When you look west, you can see Tai Hang, Causeway Bay, Wan Chai, Central and the mountain range behind all the skyscrapers.